sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Ride_Duration_vs_Station_Distance.md

 - Inform operational planning for short vs. long trips.

 ##### Data Sources
-- **Ride Data:** Non-tourist customer rides filtered to exclude trips that start and end at the same station.
+- **Ride Data:** Non-tourist Customer rides filtered to exclude trips that start and end at the same station.
 - **Station Coordinates:** Merged from cleaned station dataset(s).
 - **Time Frame:** 2023 onward, as defined in the project scope.